 Quantum, Magnetic, and Ionic Physics

-See optional courses Curriculum 2024 for Condensed Matter and Material Physics
+See optional courses in Curriculum 2024 for Condensed Matter and Material Physics

 • Introduction to Materials Science (Pendahuluan Ilmu Material)